 Schedule the exam before you start the application process

-In this case, you must wait to submit the medical exam result after sending your green card application to the USCIS.
+You must wait to submit the medical exam result after sending your green card application to the USCIS.
 You can also bring the form to the interview with you.
 If not, you need to repeat the U.S. Immigration medical exam.

 Schedule the medical exam after you start your application process